sarahnguyenS2/WeCamp-Project/README.md

  ![image](https://user-images.githubusercontent.com/91973283/230777899-7ce47eee-e345-43ee-8475-dcd9cd9cfb0f.png)

  **The flow of code**
-- When the user click the `Add` button, the code will create a new object and save it to localStorage, it includes:
+- When the user clicks the `Add` button, the code will create a new object and save it to localStorage, it includes:
   - `id`: the length of the comment array in the localStorage.
   - `username`: the username that the user input in the `username` field.
   - `content`: the content of the comment that the user input in the box.